Cluster scattering diagrams and theta functions for reciprocal generalized cluster algebras

 \section{Generalized cluster scattering diagrams}

 In this section, we describe the construction of cluster scattering diagrams for reciprocal generalized cluster algebras and prove important properties of such diagrams.
 Definitions of generalized fixed data, generalized torus seed data, generalized cluster varieties, and other fundamental objects are given in Section~\ref{subsec:genBasicDefinitions}.
 The construction of generalized cluster scattering diagrams is then given in Section~\ref{subsec:genScatDiagConstruction}.
+The restriction to reciprocal generalized cluster algebras will be necessary in the proof of Theorem~\ref{theorem:mutDiagConsistent}, which establishes the mutation invariance of generalized cluster scattering diagrams.
 Subsequently, Section~\ref{subsec:genMutInvariance} defines mutation at the diagram level and verifies that our generalized cluster scattering diagrams are mutation invariant.
 Section~\ref{subsec:genChamberStructure} extends the description of the chamber structure to generalized cluster scattering diagrams, thereby showing that the Fock-Goncharov cluster chambers are the maximal cones of a simplicial fan.
 In Section~\ref{subsec:genPrincipalCoef}, we extend the definitions from Section~\ref{subsec:genBasicDefinitions} for the principal coefficient case.
 Finally, in Section~\ref{subsec:genAScat}, we describe how to construct a space $\mathcal{A}_{\textrm{scat}}$ from a generalized cluster scattering diagram and then how to identify $\mathcal{A}_{\textrm{scat}}$ with the $\mathcal{A}$-variety.